 - 1 minute per multiple choice question you either know it or can deduce it within a minute.
-Otherwise, just put down an answer and mark the question as a "review later" on your scratch paper. - 10 minutes for the code reading question work out the process on scratch paper.
-The "explanation" part can be short explain the problem solved by the program a line by line explanation is not required. - 15 minutes per code writing problem.
+Otherwise, just put down an answer and mark the question as a "review later" on your scratch paper. - 1 minute per single sentence response.
+The "explanation" part can be short, and sentence structure and grammar are useful, but not vital. - 10 minutes for the code writing problem.
 Turn in what you have.
 There is a lot of partial credit.